-Why: Selency is a posh flea-market, or so it seems, providing a market area to buy and sell second-hand furniture and goods.
-Tempting, huh?
-The French brand lusts over vintage and pre-loved furniture, proving just because you’ve been loved before, doesn’t mean you can’t be loved again.
-Blimey, that got deep didn’t it?
+Selency is essentially a posh flea-market, providing a place to buy and sell second-hand furniture and goods.
+The French brand lusts over vintage and pre-loved pieces and is an education in the art of styling and sustainability.

 The Insta feed of design duo Ruben Ortiz & Katty Schiebeck will leave you wanting to book a plane ticket to anywhere but Blighty.
 From Venetian palaces at sunset to power pink Ibizan interiors, this is as much a space for travel inspiration as it is design.

 Interior designer Sophie Ashby is the bright young star of London’s interiors scene.
 Her feed is full of her own work which marries together her love of antiques, colour, contemporary art, modernist furniture and photography perfectly.
 Her vibe is definitely more is more, but it works.
 Sophie peppers her Instagram with a few personal photos too, from holidays to life with her (also impossibly) cool husband, fashion designer, Charlie Casely-Hayford.
 Ultimate couple and home goals.

 Hands up if you’re a fan of a pineapple ornament, statement wallpaper, neon light or gallery wall?
 Us, too.
 Lucy Barlow, Founder of interiors studio Barlow & Barlow and general London cool-girl, has a way of taking some of the hottest interiors trends and making them super chic rather than just another Instagram fad.
 Her style breaks the rules, takes risks and we’re here for it.